zhutchens1/g3groups/readme.md

 ## Step 2: Associating Dwarf Galaxies to Giant-Only Groups
 <details>

 The next step is to associate dwarf galaxies into the giant-only groups.
 To make this algorithm compatible with surveys that are incomplete into the dwarf regime, we must avoid halo mass estimates in those datasets.
-Therefore, we use the individual relative projected radii and peculiar velocities of ECO giant galaxies to calibrate search boundaries for dwarfs.
+Therefore, we use the individual relative (to group center)  projected radii and peculiar velocities of ECO giant galaxies to calibrate search boundaries for dwarfs.
 This calibration is obtained by fitting a curve to the outermost galaxy radii in bins of giant-only group N, and comparing this curve to the expected virial radii in ECO, for which we *know* is dwarf-complete.
 This calibration is shown in the plot below, and while a similar calibration is done in velocity, it is not shown here for brevity.
 We also note that this calibration is done separately for each group-finding sample, as the giant-only FoF groups are slightly different for each selection.

 ![Group boundary calibration](images/rproj_calibration_assoc.jpg)

 The fit to medians, binned by giant-only group N, of the projected radii and velocities are shown in the blue line.
-The green dash-dotted line shows the optimal radii for associating dwarf galaxies, 3R<sub>proj</sub><sup>fit</sup> (or 4.5v<sub>proj</sub><sup>fit</sup> in velocity), because it is the radius that would enclose nearly-all giant galaxies if their groups were stacked at fixed N. Therefore, if a dwarf galaxy fills within  3R<sub>proj</sub><sup>fit</sup> and 4.5v<sub>proj</sub><sup>fit</sup> of a giant-only FoF group, we associate the dwarf as a group member.
+The green dash-dotted line shows the optimal radii for associating dwarf galaxies, 3R<sub>proj</sub><sup>fit</sup> (or 4.5v<sub>proj</sub><sup>fit</sup> in velocity), because it is the radius that would enclose nearly-all giant galaxies if their groups were stacked at fixed N. Therefore, if a dwarf galaxy falls within  3R<sub>proj</sub><sup>fit</sup> and 4.5v<sub>proj</sub><sup>fit</sup> of a giant-only FoF group, we associate the dwarf as a group member.
 The cartoon below illustrates this concept.
 With this calibration from ECO in hand, we can apply it to other surveys for which the halo mass information does not exist.

 <img src="images/assocdiagram2.jpeg" width="500" align='center'/>